-Unless this business is known to regularly offer awesome content, it’s rare today that anyone will part with their email address without something in return.
+Unless your business is known to regularly offer awesome content, it’s rare that anyone will part with their email address without something in return.

 Enter the Lead Magnet